 Ever found your ball in a challenging spot, like a deep greenside bunker or nestled near a water hazard, and felt that moment of uncertainty?
 You look down at the ball, then at your club, and a question pops into your head: Am I allowed to rest my club behind the ball here?
-This single question can be the difference between a penalty-free shot and adding two frustrating strokes to your score.
+This single question can mean the difference between a penalty-free shot and adding two frustrating strokes to your score.
 This guide will clear up all that confusion, showing you exactly when and where you can ground your club, so you can play with confidence and an understanding of the rules.

 What is "Grounding the Club," Anyway?